SonarSource/SonarTS/sonarts-core/docs/se/symbolic-execution-design-notes.md

 # Symbolic Execution Design Notes for SonarTS

-* The execution tree is currently visited depth-first and it's not using a worklist approach
+* The execution tree is currently visited depth-first and it's not currently using a worklist approach

 * Rules are invoked at the end of the full visit of the exploded graph ** During execution we collect all the program states for each program point